collective/collective.recipe.rsync/README.txt

     Installing sample.
     Generated script '/Users/aclark/Developer/collective/collective.recipe.rsync/bin/rsync-sample'.

 Notice that ``rsync`` is no longer executed when you run buildout.
-Now you may run the ``rsync`` script whenever you like::
+You may now run the ``rsync`` script whenever you like::

     $ bin/rsync-sample